huri000/SwiftEntryKit/README.md

 ![orientation_change](https://github.com/huri000/assets/blob/master/swift-entrykit/orientation.gif)

 ### Swift and Objective-C Interoperability
-SwiftEntryKit's API uses the Swift language exclusive syntax (enums, associated values, and more).
+SwiftEntryKit's APIs use the Swift language exclusive syntax (enums, associated values, and more).
 Therefore, `SwiftEntryKit` cannot be referenced directly from an Objective-C file (*.m*, *.h* or *.mm*).

 Yet, it is pretty easy to integrate SwiftEntryKit into an Objective-C project using a simple *.swift* class that is a sort of adapter between `SwiftEntryKit` and your Objective-C code.